yyan0214/Article_scraper/README.md

 ## Usage

 1. Create a text file names urls.txt that containing URLs of the articles you want to download.
 Each URL should be on a separate line.
-Or you could use the urls.txt file in the above to test, it contains some BBC news.
+Or you could use the urls.txt file in the above to test, it contains some USA TODAY news.

 2. Make sure the run.py and urls.txt in same folder in your computer.
 Run the`run.py` like: